MAD9137/f2024/docs/assessments/projects/mid-term.md

 For this project, you will be creating an event schedule application that lets users fully manage (create, view and delete) a list of special events.

-**This application will have 3 different views**, the first being a TableViewController that will display TableViewCells with event titles and dates from each Event object added to the schedule.
+**This application will have 3 different views**, the first being a TableViewController that will contain TableViewCells that display each events title and date from each Event object added to the schedule.
 This first view will have a NavigationController embedded in it to manage navigation to other views.
 This first view will also have a BarButtonItem added to the NavigationController bar in the top-right labeled "New".

 When the "New" button is pressed the app will segue to the second view.
 When a cell containing event info is pressed in the TableViewController the app will segue to the third view.